 Gender equality is of paramount importance in the UAE, and the Constitution of the UAE guarantees equal rights for both men and women.
 Under the Constitution, women enjoy the same legal status, claim to titles, access to education, the right to practice professions, and the right to inherit property as men.
 Women are also guaranteed the same access to employment, health and family welfare facilities.
 As a leader of equality in economics, government, education and health, the UAE has been named one of the region’s pioneers.

 Equality in Education and Literacy

-While the literacy rate of both women and men in the UAE is close to 95%, today, more women than men complete secondary education and enroll in university and post-graduate institutions.
+The literacy rates of both women and men in the UAE are close to 95%.
+Today, more women than men complete secondary education and enroll in university and post-graduate institutions.

 - 77% of Emirati women enroll in higher education after secondary school and make up 70% of all university graduates in the UAE.

 - 56% of UAE government university graduates in science, technology, engineering and mathematics (STEM) are women.

 - The literacy rate of women in the UAE is 95.8%.